bluejoe2008/graiphdb/README.md

 `graiph-connector-0.1.jar`: client SDK of GraiphServer.

-# APIs: Using embedded graiph database
+# APIs: using embedded graiph database

 using object `GraiphDB`: